Tasmania Police Special Operations Group

 The Special Operations Group (SOG) is the police tactical group of the Tasmania Police.
 In August 2024, the SOG transitioned from a part-time unit to a full-time unit.
-The SOG role changed when it became a full-time unit from being primarily responsible for high risk operations to providing frontline assistance to uniform police officers.
+However, the SOG role changed when it became a full-time unit from being primarily responsible for high risk operations to providing frontline assistance to uniform police officers.

 Mission

 The SOG incorporates police officers who, through specific training, have acquired skills and expertise to provide a specialist resource and response to support statewide operational policing when beyond the scope of general police resources, practices or situation management.
 The SOG is deployed in high risk situations and in other approved circumstances approved by an Assistant Commissioner.

 Since the SOG became a full-time unit, frontline officers have been able to request SOG frontline assistance by contacting the SOG inspector or sergeant.

 History

 The SOG has its origins in the Armed Offenders Squad formed in 1978, that was subsequently renamed the Special Weapons Squad by 1985 and was renamed to the Special Operations Group between 1988 and 1991.

 In July 1991, a SOG sniper fatally shot Vietnam war veteran Joseph Gilewicz near Pelverata.